DocSpring/craco-preact/README.md

 This is a [craco](https://github.com/sharegate/craco) plugin that sets up [Preact](https://preactjs.com/) for [create-react-app](https://facebook.github.io/create-react-app/) version >= 2.

-This plugin add the `preact-compat` alias so that `import React from 'react'` will be translated to `import React from 'preact-compat'`. (`preact-compat` is a drop-in replacement for React with the same API.)
+This plugin add the `preact/compat` alias so that `import React from 'react'` will be translated to `import React from 'preact/compat'`. (`preact/compat` is a drop-in replacement for React with the same API.)

 > Use [react-app-rewired](https://github.com/timarney/react-app-rewired) for `create-react-app` version 1.